-When the AP first connects to its active controller, the active controller provides the IP address of a standby controller, and the AP attempts to establish a tunnel to the standby to the standby controller.
-If an AP fails to connect to the first standby controller, the active controller will select a new standby controller for that AP, and the AP will attempt to connect to that standby controller.
+When the AP first connects to its active controller, the active controller provides the IP address of a standby controller, and the AP attempts to establish a tunnel to the standby controller.
+If an AP fails to connect to the first standby controller, the active controller selects a new standby controller for that AP, and the AP will attempts to connect to that standby controller.